sanjaybh/aircode_api_shopping/docs/en/src/guide/files/upload.md

+---
+title: Upload Files | AirCode Docs
+description: AirCode provides an extremely simple file storage system, you can just use one line of code to upload files and obtain a CDN-accelerated access address.
+---

 # Upload Files {#intro}

 Upload files to the cloud through `await aircode.files.upload(content, [name], [options])` in the function, and obtain a CDN-accelerated access address.
 E.g: